akruszewski/gibl/manuscript/chapter3.md

 ### 3.4.1. `transaction-io.rkt`

+TODO: For some procedures make sure we give examples on their outputs for specific inputs.

 A `transaction-io` structure (transaction input/output) will be a part of our `transaction` structure.
 The transaction input will be the blockchain address from which the money was sent, and the transaction output will be the blockchain address to which the money was sent.

 This structure contains a hash so that we're able to verify its validity.
 It also has a value, an owner and a timestamp.